Tappan Zee High School

 Tappan Zee High School is a public high school located in Orangeburg, New York in Rockland County.
-The school serves students in grades 9-12 and is part of the South Orangetown Central School District.
+The school serves students in grades 9–12, and is part of the South Orangetown Central School District.
 The school derives its name from the nearby Tappan Zee section of the Hudson River.

 The school draws students from Orangetown, New York, which comprises the villages and hamlets of Blauvelt, Grandview, Orangeburg, Tappan, Palisades, Piermont, Upper Grandview, Sparkill, and portions of South Nyack.

 As of the 2021–22 school year, the school had an enrollment of 945 students and 89.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.66:1.
-There were 144 students (15.2% of enrollment) eligible for free lunch and 21 (2.2% of students) eligible for reduced-cost lunch.

-In 2006, the school dedicated new athletic fields, including an artificial turf football/lacrosse field surrounded by a new track.
-The football field also has lights and bathrooms.
-The renovation also included new baseball and softball fields and new tennis courts.

-In 2019, the school replaced the artificial turf field that was installed in 2006 with a newer version.
-Besides new designs, this new version was more environmentally friendly, as it does not contain the pieces of crumbled tires that were present in the 2006 renovation.
+There were 144 students (15.2% of enrollment) eligible for free lunch, and 21 (2.2% of students) eligible for reduced-cost lunch.
+In 2006, the school dedicated new athletic fields and tennis courts, including an artificial turf football/lacrosse field and track.
+In 2019, the school replaced the artificial turf field that was installed in 2006 with a newer, more environmentally friendly, turf.